 Photo credit http://www.nealfowler.co.uk/

-I want to move through life with love.
+I want to move through this short life with love.
 One of my covenants includes to respect and value the dignity of all human beings.

 The need to sacrifice for the greater good is indisputable.
-It’s why we stop at red lights and stop signs.
+It’s why we stop at traffic signals and stop signs.
 It’s why we use turn signals.
 And wait in line at the grocery store.
 And get vaccinated.